 Even though they are called ‘golden’, they vary in shades from light cream to nearly red.
 However, all are considered the same breed.

 So, now that you know all the ins and outs of the Golden Retriever breed, do they sound like a good pick for you?
 If so, remember to buy responsibly from reputable breeders to ensure puppy quality and healthfulness.

 Since this is such a popular breed, you can surely find one at a local shelter or breed-specific rescue.
 If you are willing to give a Golden a second chance at a better life, they surely won’t disappoint.

 - Red Golden Retriever: Interesting Facts & Info

 - Do Golden Retrievers Need Grooming?
 How Often?

-- 11 Best Dog Foods for Golden Retrievers in 2022 – Reviews & Top Picks
+- 11 Best Dog Foods for Golden Retrievers – Reviews & Top Picks